U.S. braces for coronavirus spread as outbreaks worsen in Italy, Iran

 Spain reported its first case on the mainland, a woman from Barcelona who had also visited northern Italy, while a four-star hotel on Tenerife was in lockdown after a couple tested positive there.

-China reported a rise in new cases in Hubei province, the outbreak’s epicenter.
+China reported a rise in new cases in Hubei province, the outbreak’s epicentre.
 But excluding those, it had just nine new infections on Monday, its fewest since Jan.
 20.

-Beijing said restrictions on travel and movement that have paralyzed activity in the world’s second-largest economy should begin to be lifted.
+Beijing said restrictions on travel and movement that have paralysed activity in the world’s second-largest economy should begin to be lifted.

 In an example of the outbreak’s global ripple effects, experts said travel restrictions introduced uncertainty in the timeline for Apple’s introduction of new iPhone models later this year since engineers would normally be in Asia now ironing out assembly processes.